FAQ's

 Question:

-My tach reads a couple hundred RPM off from your 3,000 RPM test signal, and the potentiometer adjustment doesn’t help.
+My tach reads a couple hundred RPM away from your 4,000 RPM test signal, and the potentiometer adjustment doesn’t help.
 Why not?

 Answer: